Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/precision/numeric_input.rst

 Then confirm or cancel. e.g. pressing :kbd:`S 2`, :kbd:`Return` will double the scale of an object.

 Translate :kbd:`G`
-   By default and with no other key presses, the translation will occur along the X-axis.
+   By default and with no other key presses, the translation will occur along the X axis.
 Rotation :kbd:`R`
    The rotation is in clockwise direction for positive values.
 Scale :kbd:`S`